Creating Custom Commands¶

 - Namespace: Drush\Commands\dev_modules

-in the path to your command.
+Note: Make sure you do not include src in the path to your command.
 Your command may not be discovered and have additional problems.

 If a commandfile is added via a Composer package, then it may declare any dependencies that it may need in its composer.json file.
 Site-wide commandfiles that are committed directly to a site's repository only have access to the dependencies already available in the site.